celestiaorg/celestia-specs/specs/consensus.md

 ### Block Structure

 Before executing [state transitions](#state-transitions), the structure of the [block](./data_structures.md#block) must be verified.

-The `header`, `availableDataHeader`, `availableData`, and `lastCommit` fields of the block are all downloaded or otherwise acquired.
-If they cannot all be acquired entirely, the block is ignored, but is not explicitly considered invalid by consensus rules.
+The following block fields are acquired from the network and parsed (i.e. [deserialized](./data_structures.md#serialization)).
+If they cannot be parsed, the block is ignored but is not explicitly considered invalid by consensus rules.
 Further implications of ignoring a block are found in the [networking spec](./networking.md).

-The following fields are parsed (i.e. [deserialized](./data_structures.md#serialization)).
-If they cannot be parsed, the block is ignored but not explicitly invalid as above.
 1. [header](./data_structures.md#header)
 1. [availableDataHeader](./data_structures.md#availabledataheader)
 1. [lastCommit](./data_structures.md#commit)

+If the above fields are parsed successfully, the available data `availableData` is acquired in erasure-coded form as [a list of share rows](./networking.md#availabledata), then parsed.
+If it cannot be parsed, the block is ignored but not explicitly invalid, as above.

 #### `header`